KasiaSun/KasiaSun/README.md

-- 👋 Hi, I’m Kasia
+- 👋 Hi, I'm Kasia, PM at GitHub.
-- PM @ GitHub
+- :octocat: I've contributed to shipping various GitHub products, including GitHub Actions, Sponsors, Codespaces, Copilot, Advanced Security, Enterprise Cloud, GitHub for Startups, and a few more 🙂.
+- My team is responsible for crafting GitHub's onboarding experience and guiding you to discover GitHub products.
-- Building [gov4git](https://gov4git.org/), a decentralized protocol for governing open-source communities based on git.
+- 🚧 On the side, I'm working on [gov4git](https://gov4git.org/), a decentralized protocol for governing open-source communities.